eoscanada/eos-bios/README.md

 * Verify there are no duplicates within all these fields from `launch.yaml`:
   `eosio_account_name`, `keybase_user`, `agent_name`, `eosio_public_key`

+* Verify there are at least 50 candidates in `producers` list.

 * Fetch the Bitcoin block at height `launch.yaml:launch_btc_block_height`, take its Merkle Root, massage